-Your first voicemail is from your Uncle Larry.
+First things first; she flicks on her phone.
+One missed call plus voicemail from her Uncle Larry.
 He sounds a little worried.
-"Hey, sport, we're really in a pickle over here.
-You know your cousin is getting married next weekend and I know it's a huge thing to ask, but--"
+"Hey, darlin', we're really in a pickle over here.
+You know your cousin is getting married next weekend and I know it's a huge thing to ask, but we'll pay and..."

-You hit delete.
-You already know what the favor was.
-He needed a real DJ, not just someone's friend of a friend who turned out to have some scary tattoos and kept talking about "bringing down da house."
+She hears the word "pay" and hits delete—the rest of the details don't much matter.
+The favor is obvious.
+He needs a real DJ, not just someone's friend of a friend who turned out to have some scary tattoos and kept talking about "bringing down da house."